Insuring Consumption and Happiness through Religious Organizations

 Rajeev H. Dehejia

-University of Wisconsin - Madison; Institute for the Study of Labor (IZA)
+Professor; National Bureau of Economic Research (NBER); Institute for the Study of Labor (IZA)

 Erzo F. P. Luttmer